edibotopic/edibotopic-website/content/blog/thinking/2024-08-17-tell-people-what-they-did-for-you.md

 people about that too.

-..Feed the loop, feed back through the loop, give back: feed the loop, a giveback loop, give the feedback then loop, loop, _loop_...
+..Feed the loop, feed back through the loop, give back: feed the loop, a giveback loop, loopback, give the feedback then loop, loop, _loop_...

 _Which reminds me..._